FTCLib/FTCLib-Docs/features/computer-vision.md

 # Computer Vision

 Computer Vision is the process of helping computers to understand the digital images such as photographs and videos provided to them.
-FTCLib provides examples on the object detection needed for the current season \(right now being Skystone detection\) using the [EasyOpenCV library](https://github.com/OpenFTC/EasyOpenCV).
+FTCLib provides examples on the object detection needed for the current season \(right now being Ultimate Goal detection\) using the [EasyOpenCV library](https://github.com/OpenFTC/EasyOpenCV).

 ## Install Dependency on the Phone

 Since FTCLib depends on EasyOpenCV for vision, and because EasyOpenCV depends on [OpenCV-Repackaged](https://github.com/OpenFTC/OpenCV-Repackaged), you will need to copy [`libOpenCvNative.so`](https://github.com/OpenFTC/OpenCV-Repackaged/blob/master/doc/libOpenCvNative.so) from the `/doc` folder of that repo into the `FIRST` folder on the USB storage of the Robot Controller \(i.e. connect the Robot Controller to your computer with a USB cable, put it into MTP mode, and drag 'n drop the file\)

+## Install Dependency on Control Hub
+The installation on the control hub is the exact same as the phone with one extra step.
+Due to 64 bits vs 32 bits conflicts, after moving the so file, please remove any instance of **arm64-v8a** in build.common.gradle.

-## SkystoneDetectorPipeline
+## UGRectRingPipeline

-The heart of the skystone detector is the pipeline.
+The heart of the Ultimate Goal detector is the pipeline.
 A pipeline is just a fancy way describing the sequence of instructions given to continuously manipulate the image\(in this case, what the camera sees\).
 Ignoring the fancy code, the pipeline boils down to these following instructions:

 ### Receiving the Input